Basic Java Cheat Sheet

 There is also an alternative form of

-loop for use in specific circumstances.
+forloop for use in specific circumstances.

-can be used to exit a loop at any time and the statement continue;
+Additionally, the statement break; can be used to exit a loop at any time and the statement continue; can be used to skip to the next iteration of the loop.

 Error Categories